 · ·

-8 Breastfeeding Problems After a C-Section (And What You Can Do!)
+7 Breastfeeding Problems (and Solutions) After a C-Section

 C-sections can cause problems with breastfeeding – however, most of them have solutions!
-Here are 7 common breastfeeding problems after a c-section along with what you can do to solve them!
+Here are seven common breastfeeding problems after a c-section, along with what you can do to solve them!

 breastfeeding problems after c-section

-Whether you are planning on natural birth or a cesarean section, it’s important to think about breastfeeding long before your due date.
+Whether you are planning on a natural birth or a cesarean section, it’s essential to think about breastfeeding long before your due date.

-Preparing to breastfeed in advance could give you higher chances to ensure successful lactation even if things didn’t go as you planned them during labor.
+Preparing to breastfeed in advance could give you higher chances to ensure successful lactation, even if things didn’t go as planned during labor.
 Nobody is guaranteed they won’t have an emergency c-section, after all.

 Research shows that women who have c-sections are less likely to initiate breastfeeding and more likely to supplement with formula pretty quickly after birth.
-I’m all about moms being able to make the best decisions for their families – and if they want to breastfeed, I think it’s important to allow a mother to be setup for success, regardless of how she gave birth.
+I’m all about moms being able to make the best decisions for their families – and if they want to breastfeed, I think it’s essential to allow a mother to be set up for success, regardless of how she gave birth.

 But now – let’s talk about some of the problems that can surface in regards to breastfeeding and c-sections.
-I think it’s important to not just share the problems but also the solutions, so those are included as well!
+I think it’s essential to share the issues and the solutions so those are also included!

 Problem #1: Problems Due to Anesthesia

-There are several types of anesthesia you may receive for a c-section, however, most of them may make you and the baby feel sleepy and weak.
+There are several types of anesthesia you may receive for a c-section.
+However, most of them may make you and the baby sleepy and weak.

-If you get general anesthesia, the breastfeeding process is usually delayed until it wears off, while in case of an epidural you may breastfeed shortly after the surgery.
+If you get general anesthesia, the breastfeeding process is usually delayed until it wears off, while in the case of an epidural, you may breastfeed shortly after the surgery.

-The good news is – most of the time, you aren’t going to be put under general anesthesia.
-Your baby may still feel tired from the anethesia that was given.
+The good news is that most of the time, you aren’t put under general anesthesia.
+Your baby may still feel tired from the anesthesia that was given.

 SOLUTION!

-If you are dealing with a sleepy baby, that can be really overwhelming, especially if they won’t eat.
-If you are able to get your baby to latch, you can try and hand express directly into their mouth.
+Dealing with a sleepy baby can be overwhelming, especially if they won’t eat.
+If you can get your baby to latch, you can try hand-expressing directly into their mouth.

-Giving your baby breast milk in some form or another can help them to rouse a little bit more, which can lead to more effective nursing.
+Giving your baby breast milk in some form can help them rouse a little bit more, leading to more effective nursing.
 Here is some additional information on sleepy babies.

-If your baby isn’t accepting the breast at all, you can try and hand express and spoon feed or syringe feed.
+If your baby isn’t accepting the breast, you can try hand-expressing and spoon-feeding or syringe feeding.
 Again, this can help give them a little more energy.

-If your baby is having trouble latching because they are tried, syringe feeding can be a great way to help them learn to suckle, and cup feeding can help with their tongue movement.
+If your baby is having trouble latching because it is tired, syringe feeding can be a great way to help it learn to suckle, and cup feeding can help with tongue movement.

 And if they aren’t interested?
-Do lots of skin to skin!
-This can help regulate their temperature and blood sugar, and when they are that close to the breast, they may start to try and latch when they are ready!
-Skin to skin can be a mother’s best friend when it comes to breastfeeding – especially after a c-section!
+Do lots of skin-to-skin contact!
+This can help regulate their temperature and blood sugar, and when they are that close to the breast, they may start to try to latch when they are ready!
+Skin-to-skin contact can be a mother’s best friend when it comes to breastfeeding—especially after a C-section!

-Even if you can just get a good hour in, it can help you feel more ready to overcome the initial challenges that may come with breastfeeding.
+Even if you can only get a good hour in, it can help you feel more ready to overcome the initial challenges of breastfeeding.

-All mothers who give birth will experience some kind of pain – regardless of the method of delivery.
+All mothers who give birth will experience some pain – regardless of the method of delivery.
 However, surgical births do tend to have more and different pains associated with them.

-This can be from the incision site, from gas pains, just to name a few.
+This can be from the incision site or from gas pains, to name a few.
 They can make breastfeeding uncomfortable and interfere with the letdown reflex.

 The pain from a mother’s incision site can also make it difficult to nurse her baby in certain positions.